-Miss Coco is the Director of Miss Coco Murray, a mobile dance education business and the Artistic Director of Coco Collective, an intergenerational, multi-disciplinary team of artists offering collaborative arts-based projects.
+Miss Coco is a dancer, social entrepreneur, cultural arts programmer, arts educator, mentor, dance instructor and writer.
+Murray's work in education and community settings centers on cultural education, the African diaspora and culturally-responsive arts programming.
+In addition, she is Director of Miss Coco Murray, a mobile dance education business and the Artistic Director of Coco Collective, an intergenerational, multi-disciplinary team of artists offering collaborative arts-based projects.

 Miss Coco's journey began when she performed, apprenticed and taught recreational dance classes in her childhood neighbourhood with the City of Toronto, Parks and Recreation division.
 This was a social response to insert cultural dance where it was egregiously absent and bridge a disconnection she had with her multi-ethnic heritage.
-After 13 years teaching with the City of Toronto, she transitioned to teach in schools and arts organizations such as dance Immersion, Kaleidascope’s program in Scarbourough Arts and East End Arts.
-She previously served as chief choreographer for Ngoma Drum & Dance Ensemble, dance faculty of Children's Youth & Dance Theatre and helped to establish AFIWI Groove and teach its first dance class in the Durham region.
+After 13 years teaching her programs with the City of Toronto, she transitioned to teach in schools and arts organizations such as dance Immersion, Kaleidoscope’s program in Scarbourough Arts and East End Arts.
+She previously served as chief choreographer for Ngoma Drum & Dance Ensemble, dance faculty of Children's Youth & Dance Theatre and helped to establish AFIWI Groove and taught the first traditional dance classes in the Durham region for four years.

 "To enter spaces, passionately invest in the Canadian arts industry and empower others to value cultural arts"